 Join us for the culmination of our summer Musical Theatre Camp as we present Holy Cow!
 An Udderly Amazing New Musical.
-More than 40 campers will come together to showcase their work with music, dance and beautiful costumes and sets.
-Experience the magic of A Place To Be, support your community, and learn more about music therapy all while being entertained!
+This lively original musical set on the fictitious Acorn Acres Farm brings together some endearing farm animals and dedicated farm hands as they try to help farmer Sally save her beautiful farm from Barbecue entrepreneur T-Bone Smokes.
+More than 40 campers from A Place To Be’s inclusive Musical Theatre Camp will come together to showcase their work with music, dance and beautiful costumes and sets.
+Don’t miss this chance to experience the magic of A Place To Be, support your community and learn more about music therapy all while enjoying a fun day at the theater for the whole family!
 Tickets are $10 at the door.

 Friday June 28, 2019 7:00 p.m.